zlosynth/daisy/examples/bootloader/README.md

 After building, use `dfu-util` to upload the program.
 Note the `-s` parameter, which now points to the beginning of the writable onboard flash, not the internal flash:

-After that, it is just a matter of using `dfu-util` to upload the program.
-Note the `-s` parameter which now points at the beginning of writeable on-board flash, instead of the internal flash:

 ```sh
 dfu-util -a 0 -s 0x90040000:leave -D target/program.bin -d ,0483:df11